Blood in Stool: What Does it Mean?

 - Colon Polyps – Colon polyps are benign growths, or clumps of cells, that form along the lining of the colon.
 Although usually harmless, colon polyps can grow, bleed and become cancerous.

 - Cancer – Blood in stool can be a symptom of cancer along the digestive tract.
-Colon cancer and anal cancer are two types that can cause bleeding; sometimes not noticeable to the naked eye to more severe bleeding.
+Colon cancer and rectal cancer are two types that can cause bleeding; sometimes not noticeable to the naked eye to more severe bleeding.

 Because bloody stool can be a sign of a serious medical condition, it is suggested that anyone who notices blood in his or her stool speak with a physician to determine if further examination and treatment is needed.
 In addition, regular screenings, such as fecal occult tests and colonoscopies, are recommended for everyone above the age of 50 to help detect more serious digestive issues.